 Upon the Rock, a Short Story

 Delicate rays of sunlight filtered through the fog.
-I understood why some had opted to come straight here, instead of the safety further south.
+Most didn't understand why I had stayed while others fled further south.
 Why stay on a tiny windswept island when you could have the shelter of a whole continent, Antarctica’s mountains and ice above you?

-The view is why I stepped off the boat here.
+The view is why I stepped off the boat here and stayed despite my seasickness and anxiety easing.
 Because of the sight of the South Georgia Island Church, lovingly restored.
 It stood upon the rock, a symbol of faith against the storms of the world, where everything else was falling into darkness.
 Everything else about this place reminded me of the frozen hell it was.
 If it wasn’t for the nightmare that had driven me this far south, I would have hated it even more.

 Whalers had built it to worship on the days they weren’t killing.
 It was ironic that refugees from an equivalent bloody slaughter found refuge there.
 This chain of islands had been home to only penguins a decade before.
 A planeload of eco-tourists landed here after the new interim government in Antarctica refused to let them land.
 The pagans decided it was safer here for them than returning back to South America.
 Some found it poetic justice that the vegans had taken to living off penguin meat.

 The eco-nuts were willing to tolerate us Christian “extremist” refugees, since we all had a common enemy.
 We all were extremists of one sort or another; anyone moderate converted to Islam rather than beheaded.
 Moderates didn’t flee home if they thought they could keep a fraction of their former life.
 People started to leave when a Muslim appointee was declared President after the attacks on Washington – and then declared Sharia law under threat of his family’s murder by a truer stripe of terrorist.